 - Support systems: It’s easier to maintain sobriety with the help of friends and family.
 If you’re connected, you could reach out to your network when you feel your resolve slipping.
 If you don’t have this network, you may need to stay on medications longer.

 - Personal preference: For many people, Suboxone allows them to return to work or school, take care of their family, and develop a life away from substance misuse.
-You may not want to risk these benefits and quit the medication.
+You may want to remain on Suboxone indefinitely in order to continue functioning.

 What Does Suboxone Treatment Entail?

-When you start Suboxone treatment, you must abstain from opioids for 12 to 24 hours, depending on the size of your last dose, to ensure that there are no more active opioids in your bloodstream.
+When you start Suboxone treatment, you must abstain from opioids like heroin, fentanyl and other prescription painkillers for 12 to 24 hours—depending on the size of your last dose and the type of opioid you used—to ensure that there are no more active opioids in your bloodstream.
 You might experience early withdrawal symptoms, but you should begin Suboxone treatment before more intense symptoms emerge.

 The lowest starting dose for buprenorphine/naloxone medicines is 2 mg/0.5 mg once a day, but many people find the optimal daily maintenance dose is higher than that (anywhere from 2 to 24 mg of Suboxone).
 On average, it takes two to four days for doctors to find the right dose.